 This book is your guide to blended teaching in K-12 settings.
 It was designed to help both pre-service and in-service teachers prepare their classes for blended teaching.
 Color and B&W print versions of the book can be obtained online at:

 The figure of a building with four pillars represents the core organization of the book.
-This book begins by orienting you to the foundational dispositions and skillsneeded to support your blendedteaching practice.
-Then you will be introduced to four key competencies for blended teaching represented by the pillars of (1) online integration, (2) datapractices, (3) personalization, and (4) online interaction.The chaptersaround these four pillars do not have to be read in order, though we have put them in the order that we think makes the most logical sense.
+This book begins by orienting you to the foundational dispositions and skillsneeded to support your blended teaching practice.
+Then you will be introduced to four key competencies for blended teaching represented by the pillars of (1) online integration, (2) data practices, (3) personalization, and (4) online interaction.The final chapter helps you bring all four competencies together as you implement blended teaching in your classroom.
+The chapters around these four pillars do not have to be read in order, though we have put them in the order that we think makes the most logical sense.

-Video Examples - There are also videos throughoutthe book that will help you see specific examples of the skills taught in the chapter in practice.
+Video Examples - There are also videos throughout the book that will help you see specific examples of the skills taught in the chapter in practice.

 Review - At the end of each chapter you will find a review challenge.
-This challenge will help you to check your understanding of the main concepts within the chapter.
+This challenge will help you check your understanding of the main concepts within the chapter.